How about if I tell you your relationship will turn into a breakup soon, If……?

 If you or your partner have this trait to control each other’s life then better you revise the concept of love again.
 Or else, better be prepare a for heartbreak.

 Dedicating your time towards a relationship is like watering a plant.
 It won’t last for long unless you nurture it by giving the necessary time and attention to it regularly.

 Getting into a relationship is the easiest part, maintaining it smoothly is the real test of it.

 If not giving proper time to the partner or relationship is the reason for the gradually growing tension between any couple, then it’s an early sign that they should start taking this thing more seriously.

 If it’s been weeks since you enjoyed a cup of coffee together or patiently talked with each other, what’s even the point of being in a relationship just for the sake or tag of it.

 Undistracted attention is the biggest gift a person can give to his/her partner.
-Being emotionally and mentally present with your partner is indeed makes more sense than by just being there physically.
+Being emotionally and mentally present with your partner truely makes more sense than just being there physically.